MilanStaffehl/McBarnag/README.md

 python generate.py -h
 ```

-To view the help text for the script.
+to view the help text for the script.
 It tells you how to use the current version of the script best.

 ## Roadmap